+In the US, we currently have 1 trained therapist per 20 people in need.
+According to NIMH, this is more than enough therapists to ensure that every person in need of care can receive the appropriate treatment for their illnesses.
 If this is the case, why are so many people still not getting the care that they need?
 Why are we in a mental health crisis if we have the workforce to successfully address it?
-The answer to these questions is multi-faceted, but in many ways comes down to logistical failures in the workforce and resource organization.
+The answer to these questions is multi-faceted, but in many ways, it comes down to logistical failures in the workforce and resource organization.

 Lack of adequate training for therapists

 The bottom line is that universities are failing to prepare students to work in mental healthcare, with devastating effects for those with mental illnesses, therapists and healthcare workers in the profession, the reputation of scientists working in the field, and the centers dedicated to caring for ill patients.

 Currently, patients can go to nine different therapists with the same symptoms and walk out of each of their offices with nine different diagnoses and nine different treatment recommendations.
-Mental health diagnostics are extremely imprecise and depending on the type of mental health professional seen, wildly different treatment plans may be prescribed for a patient.
+Mental health diagnostics are extremely imprecise, and depending on the type of mental health professional seen, wildly different treatment plans may be prescribed for a patient.
 To a certain degree, this is unavoidable considering the many different types of mental health professionals, including psychiatrists, marriage and family counselors, psychiatric nurse practitioners, addiction counselors, art therapists, equine therapists, cognitive psychologists, social workers, and more.
-However, because of the vast differences in training, and the lack of an overarching psychological map with a place for each, it is not always obvious which professional to see.
+However, because of the vast differences in training and the lack of an overarching psychological map with a place for each, it is not always obvious which professional to see.
 This is a major issue for those who desperately need treatment, especially if they do not have the money or time to see multiple professionals and find the right fit.
 And even if seeing multiple professionals is an option, or admittance into a psychiatric care center is a part of the equation, professionals do not communicate vital health records with each other, leaving a potentially invaluable route to finding correct treatments off the table.
 Not only does this disorganization negatively impact the mental and financial health of those who need help the most, it leads to an estimated yearly loss of one billion dollars in our healthcare system.

-This fragmentation in the field is confusing and burdensome for clients and caregivers alike and puts an undue burden on the patient and their families as they navigate the complexity of conflicting diagnoses and treatment plans, as well as the fickle world of insurance.
+This fragmentation in the field is confusing and burdensome for clients and caregivers alike and puts an undue burden on the patients and their families as they navigate the complexity of conflicting diagnoses and treatment plans, as well as the fickle world of insurance.

 Currently, 57% of therapists do not accept insurance.
 And even when professionals do accept insurance, insurance still may not cover essential mental health treatment.
 Currently, insurance companies decide when mental health treatment should end without consulting with care providers.
 Often, inpatient treatment ends after 30 days when long-term care (4-9 months) is required for safe recovery.
 Private facilities usually run 15% below capacity due to insurance complications, reducing the overall access to treatment for those who need it.

 Not enough long-term care centers

 In addition, the long-term care centers we do have are mismanaged.
 Currently, 22% of the patients in long-term care centers do not actually have a mental health diagnosis.
 Only 10% of the patients in inpatient care are diagnosed with schizophrenia, with 21% having a personality disorder or type of neurosis.
-This is troubling because we estimate that 60% of people with a mental illness are not receiving care for their condition.
+This is troubling because we estimate that 60% of people with mental illness are not receiving care for their condition.
 We must find a way to get the right people to the right places for treatment.

-De-fragmenting a disparate and loosely connected set of healthcare systems, shifting insurance policy and views on treatment, more effectively training our workforce, and creating more accessible care options is a lot of work to do, and will not be accomplished overnight.
+De-fragmenting a disparate and loosely connected set of healthcare systems, shifting insurance policies and views on treatment, more effectively training our workforce, and creating more accessible care options is a lot of work and will not be accomplished overnight.
 However, more deeply understanding the factors contributing to our ineffective models of mental health care accelerates and enables the creation of the solutions that will be required for us to provide care and treatment to those who need it.
 And despite the size of the task, it is a necessary and worthwhile endeavor.